Apeldoorn railway station: History

+The renovation in 1911 added an vestibule on the platforms in the middle of the station.

+The station became electrified along with the Apeldoorn–Deventer railway line in 1951.

 The station building was saved in connection with a massive refurbishment of the station from 2004 to 2008.

 Station building and layout

 The Apeldoorn station building is not related to any of the standard stations, but it has similarities with stations built in that period.
-It consists of an upper middle portion with two lower short side wings.

-The station has eight tracks and four platforms.
+It consists of an upper middle portion with two lower short side wings,eight tracks, and four platforms.
+The building previously included a royal waiting room for the Dutch monarchy.
+The building now contains an restaurant.

 The 2004–2008 refurbishment included, closure of the level crossings at and near the station where passengers and cyclists would pass to get to Apeldoorn Zuid and opening of a new cycle tunnel under the station, railway and the adjacent road.
 The front square of the station was renewed in conjunction with this.
 There are also lifts to go up to the platforms.

 Services

 Trains

 As of October 2025, the following train services call at this station: